 What is the issue?

-While children may experience an impact from the Covid-19 pandemic on their health and wellbeing, as well as their sense of safety, they are also capable of responding positively and creatively to the challenges presented, helping themselves and others to survive and thrive in taxing times.
+While children experienced the impact of the Covid-19 pandemic on their health and wellbeing, as well as their sense of safety, they were also capable of responding positively and creatively to the challenges presented, helping themselves and others to survive and thrive in taxing times.

 What will the impact be?

-By identifying ways in which children can be active and engaged, and in doing so can maintain a sense of safety and self-efficacy, the research will inform strategies to develop long-term resilience in the face of the Covid-19 pandemic.
+By identifying ways in which children have been active and engaged, and in doing so have maintained a sense of safety and self-efficacy, the findings from COVISION will inform strategies to develop long-term resilience in the face of future pandemics and disasters.

 “Project COVISION will enable us to connect with children from across the globe and to learn from their life experiences.
 This can provide indicators for potential early interventions and recommendations for future research, and can help promote positive community actions and responses during the Covid-19 pandemic and beyond.”